Kyparissis/Ithaki_server_serial_communication/README.md

 ---

 ## How to use
 This project's code is an Eclipse IDE project...
-(TODO: ADD MORE STUFF HERE)

 ---
 ---
 ## TO DO:
-- FIX THE README.md FILE
+- MAKE A BETTER README.md FILE
--
+- FIX THE "How to use" SECTION